golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

 Mount a container given by name or path to manifest.
 The Wildland system has to be mounted first, see :ref:`wl start <wl-start>`.
+Wildland paths are supported too, including unambiguous (with wildcards or else) ones.
+For example: ``wildland:@default:/path/to/user:*:``

 .. option:: -r, --remount